earogov/ordset/README.md

 }
 ```

-There a lot of other map operators such as zip, flatMap, patch, etc.
+There a lot of other map operators such as zip, flatMap, patch, etc. And of course we can get a value associated with
+any element or bound, iterate over intervals and and so forth.

 ### Installation